AustinWise/DllInjectionPoc/README.md

 next to the `msquic.dll` deployed as part of .NET 7, it would be loaded instead of the correct one System32.

+The problem is not in how .NET loads this library.
+The problem is in how MSQuic references DLLs.
+This vulnerability applies to any system that uses `msquic.dll`.

 This was tested with .NET 7.0.5.

 `run.cmd` builds and runs the proof of concept.